Article

 To gain a more in-depth view of family expansions in chicken we identified, from the set of automatically derived orthologues, nine chicken gene families containing at least fourfold more representatives than in human (Fig. 7).
 Most of these families seem to have roles in immunity and host defence.
 Family sizes were further refined by re-predicting genes and pseudogenes from chicken and human assemblies using Exonerate (G. Slater and E. Birney, unpublished software) and Genewise79 (Table 7).
 The most marked expansion involves at least 218 non-identical chicken genes that are predicted to be orthologous to one of two olfactory receptor genes (OR5U1 and OR5BF1).
 In humans, OR5U1 and OR5BF1 genes lie within olfactory receptor gene clusters that each are positioned next to paralogous major histocompatibility complex (MHC) class I gene clusters80.
 These olfactory receptors have been tentatively proposed to be involved in odorant-mediated detection of MHC diversity81.
 Duplication of and/or gene conversion within OR5U1-like and OR5BF1-like genes in chicken appear to have been both extensive and relatively recent in this lineage (Supplementary Fig. S5).

 The OR5U1/OR5BF1-like genes contribute the majority of at least 283 olfactory receptor genes in the current chicken assembly, a similar number to that found for humans82.
 The large size of the olfactory receptor family seems to run counter to the textbook view (for example, see ref.
 83) that birds have a poor sense of smell84.
 Individual chicken researchers, however, had already suspected that chickens are not particularly anosmic (for example, see ref.
 84).
 On five chicken chromosomes, these olfactory receptor genes are present in subtelomeric clusters, which, by analogy with human olfactory receptor clusters85, may be associated with their rapid evolution86.
-As with these genes in mammals, chicken olfactory receptor genes are interspersed with many (approx 100) homologous pseudogenes.
+As with these genes in mammals, chicken olfactory receptor genes are interspersed with many ( 100) homologous pseudogenes.

 Gene innovations in mammals.
 The largest mammal-specific gene family is the high/ultrahigh sulphur hair keratins (also named keratin-associated proteins).
 Thirty-seven copies have been reported on HSA17q12-21 (ref.
 87) embedded in the larger type I keratin cluster, which is present also in other mammals88.
-Another large orthologous family with multiple members in human, but none in chicken, is a subgroup of the alpha-interferons (Fig. 7).
-The expansion and diversification of interferons into various subfamilies is thought to be a mammalian innovation in response to different pathogen challenges89, 90.
+Another large orthologous family with multiple members in human, but none in chicken, is a subgroup of the α-interferons (Fig. 7).
+The expansion and diversification of interferons into various subfamilies is thought to be a mammalian innovation in response to different pathogen challenges89,90.
 Some highly diverged interferon homologues have been found outside mammals (for example, see ref.
 89), and the distant relatives in chicken and Fugu appear to have duplicated independently from the mammalian radiation.

 Gene losses in mammals.
-The chicken genome enables increased precision in dating gene losses in the lineage leading to humans: we can identify losses that happened within the synapsid lineage, but before the mammalian radiation (an interval of approx110–310 Myr ago).
+The chicken genome enables increased precision in dating gene losses in the lineage leading to humans: we can identify losses that happened within the synapsid lineage, but before the mammalian radiation (an interval of 110–310 Myr ago).
 Only one loss affects an entire domain family, the avidins, which are represented in the chicken but not in sequenced mammalian genomes (Fig. 7).
 Avidins are present in oviparous vertebrates as minor egg-white proteins, and closely similar homologues in zebrafish, sea urchin and bacterial genomes indicate a loss of this domain family in mammals.
 Mammals also seem to have lost genes encoding vitellogenin I and II, which are yolk storage proteins providing nutrients to the early embryo in the egg.
 These losses were probably concordant with reduction in egg size and with internalization of the embryo during mammalian development.
 Other mammalian losses appear to reflect a presumed episode of nocturnal lifestyle in early mammalian history91.
 Apart from the known loss of CPD-photolyase, which is a DNA-repair enzyme dependent on light energy92, we find that mammals appear to have lost at least one pigmentation gene, indigoidine synthase A, whose bacterial homologue is an enzyme involved in generating blue colour pigments93.

 Gene expansions in mammals.
 The largest mammalian expansion observed at the domain level involves the Kruppel-associated box (KRAB) domain, whose presence coincides with C2H2 zinc fingers in transcription factors.
 Whereas the KRAB domain has been found in more than 400 human genes94, the chicken seems to have fewer than 140.
 The complete absence of this domain in Fugu underlines the marked expansions of this family in mammals and to a lesser degree in birds.
 Orthology analysis identifies an apparent gene expansion of G-protein-coupled taste receptors in mammals (Fig. 7a, b).
-These fast-evolving receptors were previously studied only in mammals95, 96.
+These fast-evolving receptors were previously studied only in mammals95,96.
 In the chicken genome, we find similar numbers of type I receptors (those responsible for sweet and umami taste; that is, certain amino acids such as Glu and Asp, and related compounds) but only three type II receptors, compared with around 30 in mammals.
-Type II taste receptors are thought to be responsible for the sensing of bitter tastants97, 98, an adaptive avoidance system that may be more variable than the other taste systems.
+Type II taste receptors are thought to be responsible for the sensing of bitter tastants97,98, an adaptive avoidance system that may be more variable than the other taste systems.
 This might indicate that birds have a limited capacity for bitter taste, or that they have recruited other G-protein-coupled receptor subtypes for sensing bitter compounds.

 Gene duplication events in chicken and human.
 To understand gene repertoire differences between avian and mammalian lineages, we quantified the number of gene duplication events since the divergence of chicken and human lineages by examining species-specific duplicate pairs (paralogues that reciprocally have their best hit in the same genome).
 Paralogues exceeding 95% pairwise identity were excluded from both data sets to avoid chicken genome assembly artefacts.
 In chicken, 13% (221 out of 1,712) of duplicate pairs have their closest hit in the chicken genome.
 In contrast, 27% (647 out of 2,426) of paralogues with <95% identity from the human genome are human specific, a pattern that is significantly different compared with that seen in the chicken (Fisher's exact test, P < 10-15).
 Thus, despite similar numbers of older duplications in both genomes (1,779 in humans versus 1,491 in chicken), there have been significantly fewer paralogues specific to the chicken lineage.